FairwindsOps/polaris/docs/usage.md

 #### CLI Options

 ```
+# top-level commands
+audit
+      Runs a one-time audit.
+dashboard
+      Runs the webserver for Polaris dashboard.
+help
+      Prints help, if you give it a command then it will print help for that command.
+Same as -h
+version
+      Prints the version of Polaris
+webhook
+      Runs the webhook webserver

 # high-level flags
--version
-      Prints the version of Polaris
--config string
+-c, --config string
       Location of Polaris configuration file
+--disallow-exemptions
+      Disallow any exemptions from configuration file.
+-h, --help
+      Help for Polaris (same as help command)
--kubeconfig string
+--kubeconfig string
       Path to a kubeconfig.
 Only required if out-of-cluster.
--log-level string
+--log-level string
       Logrus log level (default "info")
--master string
+--master string
       The address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Only required if out-of-cluster.

 # dashboard flags
--dashboard
-      Runs the webserver for Polaris dashboard.
+--audit-path string
+      If specified, audits one or more YAML files instead of a cluster
--dashboard-base-path string
+--base-path string
       Path on which the dashboard is served (default "/")
+--display-name string
+      An optional identifier for the audit
+--load-audit-file string
+      Runs the dashboard with data saved from a past audit.
--dashboard-port int
+-p, --port int
       Port for the dashboard webserver (default 8080)
--display-name string
-      An optional identifier for the audit

 # audit flags
--audit
-      Runs a one-time audit.
--audit-path string
+--audit-path string
       If specified, audits one or more YAML files instead of a cluster
+--display-name string
+      An optional identifier for the audit
--output-file string
+--output-file string
       Destination file for audit results
--output-format string
+--output-format string
       Output format for results - json, yaml, or score (default "json")
--output-url string
+--output-url string
       Destination URL to send audit results
--set-exit-code-below-score int
+--set-exit-code-below-score int
-      When running with --audit, set an exit code of 4 when the score is below this threshold (1-100)
+      Set an exit code of 4 when the score is below this threshold (1-100)
--set-exit-code-on-error
+--set-exit-code-on-error
-      When running with --audit, set an exit code of 3 when the audit contains error-level issues.
+      Set an exit code of 3 when the audit contains error-level issues.

 # webhook flags
--webhook
-      Runs the webhook webserver.
+--disable-webhook-config-installer
+      disable the installer in the webhook server, so it won't install webhook configuration resources during bootstrapping
--webhook-port int
+-p, --port int
       Port for the webhook webserver (default 9876)
--disable-webhook-config-installer
-      disable the installer in the webhook server, so it won't install webhook configuration resources during bootstrapping
 ```